Eastern Min: Branches

-Besides these three branches, some dialect islands in the southern Chinese province of Guangdong have been classified as Eastern Min.
+Besides these three branches, some dialect islands in the province of Guangdong have been classified as Eastern Min.

 Zhongshan Min is a group of Min varieties spoken in the Zhongshan county of Guangdong, divided into three branches: the Longdu dialect and Nanlang dialect belong to the Eastern Min group, while the Sanxiang dialect belongs to Southern Min.

 Phonology

-The Eastern Min group has a phonology which is particularly divergent from other varieties of Chinese.
+The Eastern Min group has a phonology that is particularly divergent from other varieties of Chinese.
 Aside from the Manjiang dialect, both Houguan and Funing groups are similar in the number of initials, with the Fu'an dialect having 17 initials, two more than the Fuzhou dialect, the additions being /w/ and /j/ or /ɰ/ as separate phonemes (the glottal stop is common to both but excluded from this count).
 The Manjiang dialect on the other hand has been influenced by the Wu dialects of Zhejiang, and hence has significantly more initials than the varieties of Fujian.

 The finals vary significantly between varieties, with the extremes being represented by Manjiang dialects at a low of 39 separate finals, and the Ningde dialect representing the high at 69 finals.

 Eastern Min varieties generally have seven tones, by the traditional count (based on the four tones of Middle Chinese, including the entering tone as a separate entity).
 In the middle of the Qing dynasty, eight tones were attested, but the historical rising tones (上聲) re-merged.

 Sandhi phenomena

-The Eastern Min varieties have a wide of range of sandhi phenomena.
+The Eastern Min varieties have a wide range of sandhi phenomena.
 As well as tone sandhi, common to many varieties of Chinese, there is also the assimilation of consonants and vowel alternations (such as rime tensing).

 Tone sandhi across Eastern Min varieties can be regressive (where the last syllable affects the pronunciation of those before), progressive (where earlier syllables affect the later ones) or mutual (where both or all syllables change).
 The rules are generally quite complicated.

-Initial assimilation of consonants is usually progressive, and may create new phonemes that are not phonemically contrastive in initial position but do contrast in medial position.
-A few varieties exhibit regressive assimilation too.
+Initial assimilation of consonants is usually progressive and may create new phonemes that are not phonemically contrastive in initial position but do contrast in medial position.
+For example, in the Fuzhou dialect, the /β/ phoneme can arise from /pʰ/ or /p/ in an intervocalic environment.

+Many varieties also exhibit regressive assimilation of consonants, such as in the way a final nasal consonant, usually given the citation value /ŋ/, assimilates to the place of articulation of the following consonant.
+For example, the negative adverb of the Fuzhou dialect, often written 伓, is generally transcribed in Bàng-uâ-cê as n̂g /ŋ/, but it can also surface as /m/ before labial consonants and as /n/ before dental consonants.
+In this case, since both regressive and progressive assimilation processes occur, it can be described as mutual assimilation, resulting in one nasal consonant.